German von Bohn

 August German von Bohn (25 February 1812, in Heilbronn – 23 January 1899, in Stuttgart) was a German painter.

 Biography

 German von Bohn first studied in law in Tübingen before he studied painting.
 He was the student of Henri Lehmann and Ary Scheffer in Paris.
 He stayed in Rome from 1840 to 1843, then he came back to Paris and was made a Knight of the Legion of Honour in 1853.

 In 1857, he settled in Stuttgart and became a court painter.
 He also made wall paintings in churches in France.

 His works are held in several museums in Germany, France and Italy.

+He died due to stroke on 23 January 1899.